imnethen/plumoguSV/README.md

 * ~~automate optimizations~~
 * ~~Use sliderint instead of clamped dragint as much as possible~~
 * ~~Fix automate TGs being hidden breaking stuff~~
+* Make globalVars.... actually global so i don't have to fucking pass it down everywhere (v2.1)